NinevaStudios/nineva-docs/docs/ue-plugins/admob-unreal.md

 # Changelog

+v.3.0.0

++ UPDATED Added UE5 support.
++ UPDATE iOS libs to 9.1 and other adapter versions (See `versions.txt` file in the 3rdParty folder)
++ REMOVED Deprecated test suite method (breaking change)
++ Improved compatibility with other plugins

+---

 v.2.3.1

 + UPDATED Disable mediations by default.
 Now mediations need to be explicitly enabled in the plugin settings.